NumPy Arrays

 first_row = matrix[0]

-# Access the element in the second row and third column
+# Retrieve the element in the second row and third column

 element = matrix[1, 2]

 So far, this is quite similar to lists.
-Arrays differ in that they have more advanced indexing and slicing capabilities, allowing you to select specific elements or subsets of the array based on certain conditions.
-This is particularly useful when working with large datasets, as it allows you to efficiently filter and manipulate the data
+Arrays differ because they have more advanced indexing and slicing capabilities, allowing you to more easily select specific elements or subsets of the array based on certain conditions.
+This is particularly useful when working with large datasets as it allows you to efficiently filter and wrangle the data.

 # Create a 1-dimensional array